 Back on the Bus after Seeing some of the Best of San Antonio in Just One Day

 I only had about an hour left on my parking ticket so I headed back to the bus stop.
 After just a few minutes, the bus arrived and I rode it the rest of the way around the tour back to the Alamo.

 I got back to my parking spot with time to spare but not enough time to go anywhere else.
 Even if I did have time, thanks to that lack of research, I didn’t know where else to go.
+At least I felt like even in just this one day I had seen some of the best San Antonio has to offer.
 I headed back to the RV park, my cozy trailer and my kitties, where I would figure out what to do the next day.